Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 The main organic and mineral substances that make up the cell;

-Leading natural scientists and their role in the study of nature.
+Leading naturalists and their role in the study of nature.

-Essential signs of the structure and life of the studied biological objects;
+Essential features of the structure and vital activity of the biological objects being studied;

-The main features of representatives of the kingdoms of living nature.
+The main characteristics of representatives of the kingdoms of living nature.

-The simplest ways to provide first aid for burns, frostbite, etc.
+The simplest methods of providing first aid for burns, frostbite, etc.

 Students should be able to: